statgen/pheweb/README.md

 1. Run `pheweb process`.

    - This step can take hours or days for large datasets.
-If you want to use the SLURM cluster scheduler, run `pheweb slurm-parse` for parsing and then `pheweb process --no-parse` for everything else.
-To use a different cluster scheduler, modify the file written by `pheweb slurm-parse` to support your scheduler.
+If you want to use the SLURM or SGE cluster scheduler, run `pheweb cluster --step=parse` for parsing and then `pheweb process --no-parse` for everything else.
+To use another cluster scheduler, modify the output of `pheweb cluster --step=parse --engine=slurm`.

 2. If something breaks, read the error message.